-How does a soft, organic, squishy organism turn into a fossil that can survive earthquakes, rising mountains, closing oceans, and colliding continents for millions billions of years?
-Just what are the chances of some organisms becoming a fossil?
+How does a soft, organic, squishy organism turn into a fossil that can survive earthquakes, rising mountains, closing oceans, and colliding continents for millions of years?
+What are the chances of some organisms becoming a fossil?

 Formation of Fossils

-To be honest, the chances of anything becoming a fossil are pretty slim.
+To be honest, the chances of anything becoming a fossil are slim.
 The fact that we have fossils at all speaks to the sheer numbers of individuals and species that have existed through time.
-With their countless billions, it would only take a tiny fraction of them, though, to fossilize to leave us with a substantial record in the rocks.
+With their countless billions, it would only take a tiny fraction of them to fossilize and to leave us with a substantial record in the rocks.

 This is a transcript from the video series Introduction to Paleontology.
 Watch it now, on The Great Courses Plus.